Brenda Lee’s ‘Rockin’ Around the Christmas Tree’ tops charts 65 years after release

-(WJW) — You will get a sentimental feeling when you hear … Brenda Lee’s 65-year-old holiday classic “Rockin’ Around the Christmas Tree” has reached No. 1 on the Billboard Hot 100 for the first time.
+(WJW) — Brenda Lee’s 65-year-old holiday classic “Rockin’ Around the Christmas Tree” has reached No. 1 on the Billboard Hot 100 for the first time.

-The 78-year-old singer breaks multiple records with the latest ranking, which, according to reports from Billboard, became the third holiday song to ever hold the top spot, following “The Chipmunk Song” and Mariah Carey’s “All I Want for Christmas is You.”
+The 78-year-old singer breaks multiple records with the latest ranking, which, according to reports from Billboard, became the third holiday song to ever hold the top spot, following “The Chipmunk Song (Christmas Don’t Be Late)” and Mariah Carey’s “All I Want for Christmas is You.”

 As reported by People, Lee was only 13 years old when she recorded the 1958 classic.
 Now, she’s the oldest artist to reach the top of the Billboard Hot 100.